This is an attempt to put together common CPU scheduling questions from various sources for the convenience of computer science students.

 priority to processes that have just entered the system, but is fair to all processes.
 The algorithm works like this:

-a process enters the system, it is put at the end of the new queue.
+There are two queues, one for new processes and one for old processes.
+When a process enters the system, it is put at the end of the new queue.
 After 2 milliseconds on the new queue, whether a process has been scheduled or not, it is moved to the end of the old queue.

 When it is time to schedule a process, the system schedules the process at the head of one of the queues, alternating between the two queues.
 Each process runs to completion before the next process is scheduled.
 Assume that processes enter the system at random times and that most processes take much longer than 2 milliseconds to execute.